lbryio/lbry.com/content/news/152-every-major-tech-company-hates-you.md

 Facebook had (has!) a fully working, web-based version of their messaging platform.

-They actively disabled on mobile to force more downloads of the app.
+They actively disabled it on mobile to force more downloads of the app.

 ![Hostile Facebook Messenger](https://spee.ch/@hostiletech/facebookmessanger2.jpg)